mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Koguchi:</b> This is related to exhaust gas control, so wouldn't it be okay to just make the mixture a little leaner?
+<b>Koguchi:</b> If this is related to exhaust gas control, wouldn't it be okay to just make the mixture a little leaner?
 Fuel efficiency has also improved, so it's one of the many changes that have been made...